npopkostov/project-salus/README.md

 4: Login with Example Accounts

-To test the login functionality, use the following example accounts:
+To login into the app use the following example accounts:

 - **Admin Account**